14 Top-Rated Things to Do in Ridgefield, CT

 It's easy to fall in love with Ridgefield.
-Set in the foothills of the Berkshire Mountains, this pretty spot is a perfect place to escape for a weekend.
-Stately colonial homes, lush green spaces, and an adorable Main Street adorn the town, making it one of Connecticut's most postcard-worthy gems.
+Set in the foothills of the Berkshire Mountains, this pretty small town is a perfect place to escape for a weekend.
+Stately colonial homes, lush green spaces, and an adorable Main Street adorn the town, making it one of Connecticut's most postcard-worthy gems, with a slew of things to do for people of all ages.

-A mere 60 miles from the Big Apple, Ridgefield is a popular summer destination for New Yorkers who are charmed by its quaint historic buildings and towering trees.
-Despite the town's small size, there are plenty of fun things to do, making it easy to stay a couple of days.
+A mere 60 miles from the sights of New York City, Ridgefield is a popular summer destination for New Yorkers who are charmed by its quaint historic buildings and towering trees.
+Despite the town's diminutive size, there are plenty of fun places to visit, making it easy to stay a couple of days.

-Boutique shops enchant visitors with their unique wares, while farm-to-table restaurants please people's palates with food so good they'll swear they are dining in the big city.
-History buffs will enjoy learning the area's storied past as they wander along the Museum in the Streets.
+Boutique shops enchant visitors with their unique wares, while farm-to-table restaurants please people's palates with food so good, they'll swear they are dining in the big city.
+History buffs will enjoy learning about the area's storied past as they wander along the Museum in the Streets.
+With so much to offer its visitors, this has been deemed one of the best small towns in Connecticut.

 The Keeler Tavern Museum boasts a long, celebrated life.
 Before becoming a museum, this landmark served as a farmhouse, inn, tavern, post office, and stagecoach stop.
 During the 1777 Battle of Ridgefield, it was the Patriots' headquarters.
 Years later (in the early 1900s) it became home to architect Cass Gilbert.